junqing-zhang/junqing-zhang.github.io/rffi/rffi-tutorial.md

 Regarding the software, RFFI involves signal collection (optional) and deep learning.
 If you are aiming to collect your own datasets, signal collection algorithms will be required to capture wireless waveforms.
 Alternatively, you can use public datasets.
 Deep learning has widely used in RFFI to enhance the classification accuracy.

-# Hardware
-## Transmitter (DUTs)
+# Transmitter (DUTs)
+## Hardware
 To facilitate the control of transmitting parameters, we usually use the commercial-of-the-shelf (COTS) development boards as the DUTs to be identified.
 Depending on your application, there are a lot of COTS development boards available to choose from.
 Different development boards require different development languages/platforms.
 You need to program the transmitter to send wireless packets, which you can do by modifying the examples provided in the official documentation.

+## Software
-The table below summerizes some LoRa development boards that have been shown to be applicable for RFFI research.
+The table below summarizes some LoRa development boards that have been shown to be applicable for RFFI research.

 | Board Name      | Platform and Programming Language|Link |
 | -----------------| -------------------- |-------------------- |